-17 Conservation Projects That Are Protecting The World's Forests
+17 Projects That Are Helping Protect the World’s Trees

 #StandForTrees protects communities, forests, and endangered species around the world.

 Did you know that keeping a tree standing is one of the most effective ways you can combat climate change?

 When you protect a forest from being cut down, you doing your part to help reduce emissions, while also protecting threatened wildlife, empowering local and indigenous communities, and fighting poverty and deforestation.
 All at the same time!